Standard of Care Analysis

 A deviation theory is not enough.
 The reasoning behind it has to be stable.

 The question is rarely whether a poor outcome occurred.
-The question is whether the standard can be articulated clearly, tied to the actual record, and supported by a causation pathway that remains defensible when the defense reframes the facts as clinical judgment, patient complexity, or inevitability.
+The question is whether the expected care can be clearly articulated, tied to the actual record, and supported by a causation pathway that remains defensible when the defense reframes the facts as judgment, complexity, or inevitability.

 What a defensible standard of care review requires